Battle of San Domingo: Aftermath

 The victory, just four months after the success at Trafalgar, was celebrated in Britain and across the Empire, particularly in the Caribbean.
 Mere rumours of Leissègues' presence had stifled trade and caused panic among the merchant houses of the West Indies and Duckworth's victory helped to restore confidence in commercial ocean travel once more.
 In Britain both the House of Commons and the House of Lords voted their thanks to the entire squadron when Duckworth's account of the action was read out, the motions led by Lord Grenville and Charles Grey, who both made expansive speeches in praise of Duckworth.
 Head money, a bounty on enemy servicemen killed, wounded or captured, was paid for 4,268 men, even though records showed that the French fleet carried significantly fewer men than that.
 Additional prize money was paid for the captured Jupiter and awards of money, ceremonial plate and ornate swords were made by patriotic societies and Lloyd's of London insurers.
 Admiral Louis was made a baronet and Cochrane a Knight Companion of the Order of the Bath, while a number of promotions were distributed among the first lieutenants.
 Duckworth, however, received nothing beyond his share of the general rewards.
-Vice-Admiral Lord Collingwood, commander in chief of the Mediterranean, was furious that Duckworth had deserted his post off Cadiz, failed to bring Willaumez to battle in December and then sailed for the West Indies to resupply rather than returning to the Spanish coast.
+Vice-admiral Lord Collingwood, commander in chief of the Mediterranean, was furious that Duckworth had deserted his post off Cádiz, failed to bring Willaumez to battle in December and then sailed for the West Indies to resupply rather than returning to the Spanish coast.
 Historians William James and William Laird Clowes both considered that if Duckworth had not defeated Leissègues he would probably have faced a court martial.
-Duckworth's absence forced Collingwood to divert some of his own ships to the Cadiz blockade.
+Duckworth's absence forced Collingwood to divert some of his own ships to the Cádiz blockade.
 The force provided still proved inadequate – on 26 February a French frigate squadron broke out of the port and escaped to Rochefort.
 Collingwood's influence was enough to block additional rewards to Duckworth, who subsequently returned to the Mediterranean and in 1807 commanded the fleet at the ineffectual Dardanelles Operation.
 Over four decades later the battle was among the actions recognised by a clasp attached to the Naval General Service Medal, awarded upon application to all British participants still living in 1847.